GeorgeFlorian/MultiController-v2-ESP32/README.md

 ## To implement

+- Do not forget to change default IP ADDRESS

 - Minify files before compressing them into gzip;
 - Move from SPIFFS to LittleFS;
 - Test functionality;